vizui/designpatterns/docs/foundation/layouts.md

 Consistent and predictable layouts allow users to navigate and understand applications easier.

+#### Description

+These layout and content types cover most use-cases for standard web pages.
+Web applications often have more complex needs, but should still be able to follow similar styles and layouts.

 #### Layout types

 There are three types of layouts.